team-200ok/reviews/README.md

 > Requires a MySQL database named 'yumnoms' and, for testing purposes, a database named 'yumnoms_test'

+This app attaches to a div with id `reviews`
 - Install dependencies with `npm install`
 - Seed the database with `db-seed`
 - Start webpack with `npm run build`